jwnwilson/hexrepo/README.md

 # Hextech Monorepo

-This is my python monorepo inspired by turborepo that uses hexagonal architecture to manage complexity.
+This is my python monorepo inspired by tools like turborepo that uses hexagonal architecture to manage complexity to create modular reuseable code.

 ![alt text](docs/hextech.png)